Slow entropy for abelian actions: Transversal Hausdorff Dimensions

-For the proof there, replace $W^u_{\alpha}$ by $W^i_\alpha$, $d_\omega$ by $d^i$, the same argument would work in our case.
+For the proof there, replacing $W^u_{\alpha}$ with $W^i_\alpha$ and $d_\omega$ with $d^i$ makes the same argument applicable to our case.
 We omit the detailed proof here for simplicity. \end{proof}

-In fact, the above proposition, can be applied to the splitting that appears in the Lyapunov decomposition for $\alpha$, because the splitting in the proposition (or for two diffeomorphisms) is coarser than this.
+In fact, the above proposition can be applied to the splitting that appears in the Lyapunov decomposition for $\alpha$, since the splitting in the proposition (or for two diffeomorphisms) is coarser than this one.
 And this is what we really need!